-Updated May 11, 2023
+Updated May 6, 2024

 "Exploring the mind frontier is essential and the key to successful exploration is a greater psychic awareness.
 The mind is rich in unfathomed resources ripe for exploration, a limitless source of treasures for advancing all mankind, and a serious threat to those who ignore its potential.
 We must overcome our psychic inhibitions, stop denying the existence of paranormal events, and start trying instead to understand the nature of these phenomena."—Dolan M. McKelvy, Lieutenant Colonel, USAF, Maxwell Air Force Base, Alabama, May 1988

-Moi: Eight years ago I was interviewed by an editor from Wired magazine about readers who claimed to be getting messages from the deceased on their cell phones.
-With funding from the Bial Foundation, my research assistants and I have begun a project to examine possible after-death communication with cell phones to see what we can find.
+Moi: Nine years ago I was interviewed by an editor from Wired magazine about readers who claimed to be getting messages from the deceased on their cell phones.
+With funding from the Bial Foundation, my research assistants and I have completed the first year of a project to examine possible after-death communication with cell phones.
+This research has three components: a survey, interviews, and documentation of cell phone apps whose purpose is to commincate with the deceased.
+What we have found so far is that some people are having profound, meaningful experiences, that they interpret as communication from the deceased, which do not fit the usual facile dismissal of such events.
+So far these results have been communicated in a student thesis and three international presentations.
+We are currently continuing into the second year of our funding.

 PhD student in Theory and Criticism: A philosophical inquiry about the veridical nature of near-death experiences.
 Successfully completed and graduated.
 You can read her dissertation here: https://ir.lib.uwo.ca/etd/7895/.